Book of Advertisements: Background

+Book of Advertisements

 The "Advertisements" recognize that it is impossible to get the cope worn at the communion service, and are content to enforce the use of the surplice.
 Hence, then, the clerical vestment for all services is the surplice, in the parish church, and the cope for the communion service in cathedral churches.
 Even that was too much for the liking of the Reformers.
 Conformity was enforced under penalty of deprivation, thus giving rise to violent dissensions which embittered Parker's closing years, and occasioned the first open separation of Nonconformists from the Church of England.